 The list of mentors includes some of Hong Kong’s leading creative figures.
 Poet-scholars Tammy Ho Lai-ming and Jason Polley mentored aspiring poets.
 Videotage co-founder Ellen Pau worked with young videographers, while photojournalist May James lent her expertise to up-and-coming photographers.
 Zolima CityMag managing editor Christopher DeWolf worked with fiction and nonfiction writers.
-Artist Kingsley Ng and ACO founder May Fung also helped with the vetting process.
+Artist Kingsley Ng, ACO founder May Fung and Zolima CityMag founder and editor in chief Nicole Andrianka de Surville, also helped with the vetting process.

 You’ll soon have a chance to see the fruits of their labour.
 In the meantime, here’s a preview – and an introduction to the projects created by each of our stellar mentees.

 Mandy Lee Nip-man, architecture student at the University of Hong Kong